Skip to main content

 " They will let us know by tomorrow."

-" What do you think they will give the fund?"
+" What do you think they will give to the fund?"

-She got dressed and got down for dinner in a floral knee-length dress.
+She got dressed and went down for dinner in a floral knee-length dress.

 " I guess the bright colours are back!"
 He smiled.